egonelbre/egonelbre.com/content/article/2017-10-13 relearning-oop.md

 Definitions can give awful impressions, to the extent that they can hinder understanding of the concept.
 Big ideas aren’t clear definitions.
 They start from a bunch of fuzzy ideas and that are incrementally transformed into something more refined and clearer.
 After the “big idea” is published, it gets mistranslated and mistreated, like a 40 year-long “Telephone Game”.

-_I try my best to be historically accurate and communicate the ideas, but since there’s a lot of it, I’m bound to make mistakes… So, corrections are always welcome._
+_I try my best to be historically accurate and communicate the ideas, but since there’s a lot of it, I’m bound to make mistakes ...
+So, corrections are always welcome._

 ### The Vision